MicrosoftDocs/well-architected/well-architected/service-guides/azure-firewall.md

 # Azure Well-Architected Framework perspective on Azure Firewall

-Azure Firewall is a cloud-native and intelligent network firewall security service that provides the best of breed threat protection for your cloud workloads that run in Azure.
-It's a fully stateful, managed firewall service with built-in high availability and unrestricted cloud scalability.
+Azure Firewall is a cloud-native and intelligent network firewall security service that provides best-of-breed threat protection for your cloud workloads that run in Azure.
+It's a fully stateful, managed firewall service that has built-in high availability and unrestricted cloud scalability.
 Azure Firewall provides both east-west and north-south traffic inspection.

 This article assumes that as an architect, you've reviewed the [virtual network security options](/azure/architecture/example-scenario/gateway/firewall-application-gateway) and chosen Azure Firewall as the network security service for your workload.
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Azure Well-Architected Framework pillars](/azure/well-architected/pillars).